Natural Gas Laws and Incentives in Tennessee

 Any public utility, commercial, or industrial property certified to fuel natural gas vehicles may not be valued for property tax purposes at more than 30% of its total installed cost.
 The Tennessee Department of Environment and Conservation must certify that the station uses compressed or liquefied natural gas for the purpose of fueling motor vehicles and is projected to displace more than 6,000 gallons of petroleum annually.
 (Reference Tennessee Code 67-5-601 and 67-4-2004).

-The Tennessee Department of Environment and Conservation's (TDEC) School Bus Replacement Grant program provides funding for the replacement of model year 2009 or older Class 4-8 school buses with new diesel, alternative fuel, or all-electric school buses.
+The Tennessee Department of Environment and Conservation (TDEC) will provide funding for the repower or replacement of Class 4-8 shuttle and transit buses, Class 4-7 local freight trucks, and Class 8 local freight trucks and port drayage trucks, with alternative fuel or all-electric models.
 Alternative fuels include, but are not limited to, compressed natural gas, propane, and hybrid electric technologies.
+Funding will also be available for light-duty EVSE.
 Private, public, and non-profit organizations, including state, local, and tribal governments, are eligible for funding.
 This grant program is funded by Tennessee's portion of the Volkswagen Environmental Mitigation Trust.
-For more information, including how to apply, see the TDEC School Bus Replacement Grant website.
+For more information, including how to apply, see the TDEC Project Solicitations website.

 More Laws and Incentives